SpareCores/sc-www/README.md

 - NG_APP_POSTHOG_HOST: The Posthog tracking API endpoint, e.g. https://us.i.posthog.com

-Optionally, you can also use and configure Sentry by setting the following environment variable(s):
+You can configure Sentry by setting the following environment variable(s).

-- NG_APP_SENTRY_DSN
+Note that NG_APP_SENTRY_DSN must be defined (though it can be left empty to disable Sentry):

+- NG_APP_SENTRY_DSN (key is mandatory but you can leave the value empty)
 - NG_APP_SENTRY_TRACE_SAMPLE_RATE (default to 0)
 - NG_APP_SENTRY_PROFILE_SAMPLE_RATE (default to 0)
 - NG_APP_SENTRY_ENVIRONMENT (default to "development")